TienD-Nguyen/data-engineering-practice/Exercises/Exercise-10/README.md

 implement a Data Quality alert that will let us know when we are getting erroneous durations in ride times.

 1. Use Great Expectations to satisfy this requirement.
-2. The current dataset includes erroneous trip lenghts, when you run this pipeline (using `docker-compose up run`) your data quality checks should pick up on this.
+2. The current dataset includes erroneous trip lengths, when you run this pipeline (using `docker-compose up run`) your data quality checks should pick up on this.